Russia Rains Attacks On Ukraines Kharkiv Region After Launching Offensive - UrduPoint

 Russia Rains Attacks On Ukraine's Kharkiv Region After Launching Offensive

-Russia on Monday pummelled more than 30 towns and villages in Ukraine's northeastern Kharkiv region after launching a surprise ground offensive over the border last week, the local governor said

-Ruski Tyshky, (APP - UrduPoint / Pakistan Point News - 13th May, 2024) Russia on Monday pummelled more than 30 towns and villages in Ukraine's northeastern Kharkiv region after launching a surprise ground offensive over the border last week, the local governor said.
+Ruski Tyshky, (APP - UrduPoint / Pakistan Point News - 14th May, 2024) Russia on Monday pummelled towns and villages in Ukraine's northeastern Kharkiv region days after launching a surprise ground offensive over the border, forcing thousands to evacuate.

-The Ukrainian army acknowledged Russia was "achieving tactical success" after the ground assault, which sparked the evacuation of almost 6,000 people.
+The Ukrainian army acknowledged Russia was "achieving tactical success" after launching a ground assault on Friday that has sparked the evacuation of almost 6,000 people.

 Russia's defence ministry said its troops had "improved the tactical position and dealt a blow to (Ukrainian) manpower" around border villages, including Lyptsi, and the town of Vovchansk.

+"We weren't going to leave... but now this.
+Thankfully, we're alive," she said, sitting in a minibus at a gathering point for evacuees.

+"It's such a horror what's going on there.
+The houses are on fire!"

-"They are shelling the villages, firing everything they can," Sergiy Kryvetchenko, deputy head of the Ukrainian military administration in the village of Lyptsi, told AFP.
+"They are shelling the villages, firing everything they can," Sergiy Kryvetchenko, deputy head of the Ukrainian military administration in Lyptsi, told AFP.

 "The KABs (guided aerial bombs) are flying.
 The artillery is flying.
 Drones.
 Everything," he said.

+Guided aerial bombs are falling "like rain" said one serviceman, who was resting after fending off Russian assaults in Lyptsi.

-Russia began an offensive across the border into the Kharkiv region on Friday and later claimed to have taken several villages.
+Since launching its offensive into the Kharkiv region, Russia has claimed to have taken several villages.

 The situation in Kharkiv is "complex and dynamically changing", with Russian troops mounting assaults in various areas, Ukraine's army said.

-Russia "carried out 22 assaults" in five border areas on Sunday, 14 of which were still ongoing, the Ukrainian army said.
+On Monday evening, a missile hit Korotych, a settlement near the city of Kharkiv, killing a 38-year-old man and injuring three, police said.

+Earlier attacks injured a 71-year-old woman in Lyptsi and a man, 69, in the town of Izyum, the governor said.

-It reported fighting in the border town of Vovchansk, where Russia was deploying "significant forces", numbering up to five battalions.
+Ukraine's army reported fighting in Vovchansk, where Russia was deploying "significant forces", numbering up to five battalions.

-Regional authorities in the Kursk border region of Russia said one woman had been killed and three others wounded when a drone struck several cars.
+Regional authorities in Russia's Kursk border region said one woman was killed and three wounded when a drone struck several cars.

 Kyiv and Moscow have been targeting each other's energy infrastructure and Ukraine's generation facilities have been severely damaged.

-Ukraine also struck the Lugansk region of eastern Ukraine under Russia's control, according to a Moscow-appointed official.
+Rockets struck the Lugansk region of eastern Ukraine under Russia's control, according to Moscow-appointed governor Leonid Pasechnik.

-An industrial zone of the town of Sorokyne, known as Krasnodon in Russian, killed three and injured four, said Russia-appointed governor Leonid Pasechnik.
+The attack on an industrial zone of the town of Sorokyne, known as Krasnodon in Russian, killed three and injured four, he said.

-In the Kharkiv region, "the grey zone and the front line are expanding" because Russia is "trying to deliberately stretch it, attacking in small groups in new directions", governor Synegubov said on national television.
+In the Kharkiv region, "the grey zone and the front line are expanding" because Russia is "trying to deliberately stretch it, attacking in small groups in new directions", governor Synegubov said.

-The DeepState Telegram channel, which is close to the Ukrainian army, said Russia had taken territory measuring some 100 square kilometres (39 square miles).
+The DeepState Telegram channel -- which is close to the Ukrainian army -- said Russia had taken some 100 square kilometres (39 square miles).

-Russia "continues to advance to Vovchansk", the channel said, adding: "They are gaining foothold on the outskirts for further entry into the town."
+Russia "continues to advance to Vovchansk", the channel said.
+"They are gaining a foothold on the outskirts for further entry into the town."

-Russia was also advancing towards the border village of Lyptsi and trying to enter the nearby village of Glyboke, it said.
+Russia was also advancing towards Lyptsi and trying to enter nearby Glyboke, it said.

 Ukraine was mounting "constant fire", including from drones, "but unfortunately it does not stop them".